siddhanth98/Overlay-network-simulator/project_documentation.md

 ## Fault tolerance and replication management in overlay networks
 - This documentation picks up after the previous [documentation](documentation.md) which explains how the **chord** overlay network is implemented to handle initial node joins and routing of data storage / retrieval requests.

 - This documentation mainly explains the implementation of the **Content Addressable Network** and how both *CAN* and *Chord* handle random node failures as well as joins happening dynamically in the network.
-Other sections highlight the main programs to be run with relevant configurations, use of the *cluster sharding* deployment model, docker configuration and running the simulator in AWS EC2 instance.<br><br>
+Other sections highlight the main programs to be run with relevant configurations, use of the *cluster sharding* deployment model, docker configuration and running the simulator in AWS EC2 instance.

 ### Running the programs
 - Similar to the previous one, there are 2 main programs to be run - `com.server.HttpServer` and `com.simulation.Main`.

 - They can be run from the project root directory using - `sbt "runMain com.server.HttpServer"` and `sbt "runMain com.simulation.Main"`.
 The server program can take a while to set up the whole CHORD/CAN topology, depending on the `app.NUMBER_OF_NODES` parameter in the `src/main/resources/configuration/serverconfig.conf` file.
-The client simulation program should only be run after the overlay network is fully set up.  <br><br>
+The client simulation program should only be run after the overlay network is fully set up.

 ### Content Addressable Network